pondersource/CYB/Structure.md

 - A user profile record on our database is basically just an identifier that the authenticated applications point to.
 Indicating that these accounts belong to the same person.
 - If someone without a session logs into an application that we have already created a user for, we have to recognize this and other than providing the session, update the UI to show all the logged in applications.
 - If someone logs into application A in one browser and logs into application B in another browser and then logs into B from the first browser, we have to recognize this as well and merge the 2 user profiles that we have created.
 This can be addressed later!
 - We need to maintain a set of authentication adopters.
-Each adopter would have a name, an icon, an authentication UI and the name of importer/exporter adopters they support for each data type.
+Each adopter would have a name, an icon, and an authentication UI.

 ## Synchronization
-1. After an exporter has been switched on by the user, it either registers a webhook to receive events from the application or adds itself for that specific user to be notified in every time interval.
-2. At specific webhooks or time intervals, an exporter adopter gets notified about some updates in the data.
-3. The updates are sent in a specific format to every importer adopter for that user for that data type.
-The importer only writes this update as a pending operation in their respective database.
-4. Then, each importer adopter with a pending operation is called sequentially to send their updates to their respectice applications.
-After completing each update, their remove it from their pending list.
-5. Storing the update (step 3) and sending it to the application (step 4) is designed as a two step process to avoid failures or delays during the receiving process.
-6. It might be a good idea to revive the importer adopters with pending tasks in a time interval basis to have a background retry going.
-7. We do not import into an application if the exported source is the same application on the same user account.
+- For each data type and application combination, we have an update notifier, a reader and a writer implementation
+- After reading gets switched on, the update notifier is asked to register a hook and notify on updates
+- After receiving a notification from an update notifier, sync tasks will be created in the sync queue per each write that has been switched on by the user
+- If a sync task with the same source and destination already exists, we do not create a new sync task
+- A task queue is processed on each update notification for the newly created tasks
+- After each task is processed, it is removed from the queue
+- On a constant time interval we make an attempt to process all the remaining tasks as well
+- For each data type, we have a default change interpreter that compares the data on the source reader with the data on the destination reader and produces a change report
+- The writer then receives the change report and applies it to the destination application
+- We can have custom implementations of change interpreter based on its variables
+- We never create a sync task from an application to itself!

+## Addressed concerns
+### Complex applications
+An application might support different data sources and data types.
+The authentication adopter is tasked to point to a specific data source within the application and then tell us which data types are available in this data source.
+Under each application there are multiple authentications.
+And under each authentication there are multiple data types.
+Each data type has a read and a write switch that the user can turn on or off.

 ## Unaddressed concerns
-- The UX for when an application manages multiple types of data
 - An strategy for handling the starting point of the sync
 - What happens when access to an application is revoked without us knowing
-- The case where a user has multiple accounts on the same application